youyanggu/covid19_projections/README.md

 There are a lot of existing models out there already that attempts to make projections, but there are serious shortcomings in those models that could be improved upon.
-Here we present a model that uses machine learning to project COVID-19 deaths in the US and around the world.
+Here we present a model that uses machine learning to project COVID-19 deaths in the US.

+#### Projected peak for US:
+**1,351** deaths on **Apr 4**
+#### Projected total deaths:
+**29,070** deaths (by Jun 30)

 {% include iframe.html %}

-#### Select a state below to see the projections
+### Select a state or country below to see the projections

 | [United States](US.html) |  |  |  |  |
 | --- | --- | --- | --- | --- |